 Optionally filter by address type using the filter query parameter:

-• ?filter=hosted: Only hosted wallet addresses
+?filter=Hosted: Only hosted wallet addresses

-• ?filter=self_hosted: Only self-hosted wallet addresses
+?filter=SelfHosted: Only self-hosted wallet addresses

-• ?filter=all or no filter: All addresses (default)
+?filter=All or no filter: All addresses (default)

 Example with filter:

-curl -X GET "https://api.sandbox.iron.xyz/api/addresses/crypto/4b85d15e-f343-41c0-809c-85314cae2fa6?filter=self_hosted" \
+curl -X GET "https://api.sandbox.iron.xyz/api/addresses/crypto/4b85d15e-f343-41c0-809c-85314cae2fa6?filter=SelfHosted" \

 -H "X-API-Key: $API_KEY"